FREQUENTLY ASKED QUESTIONs

 WHEN WILL WE SEE OUR WEDDING Photographs?

 I'm as excited to see the photographs as you are.
 During peak season (June through October), I typically deliver images to clients in about 4-6 weeks.
 In the quieter months, it's usually more like 3 weeks.
 I operate on the premise that quality is more important than speed.
 I always do my best rather than just crank things out to get them done.
 I am a perfectionist and personally do all of the editing myself.
 A lot of photographers outsource post production/editing to assistants or to editing companies that might even be in other states.
 I'm way too picky to do this, so I prefer to control the whole process for quality control and consistency.
+I won't settle for 2nd best and neither should you.

 DO YOU MAKE WEDDING ALBUMS?

 I do!
 I take your favorite wedding images and use them as a starting point for your album design.
 Making albums is not only rewarding, but a permanent, beautiful piece of artwork preserving your wedding rather than merely making a few prints or having your images sitting on a hard drive.
 In the digital age, your favorite photos can often end up as Facebook profile photos or computer wallpaper.
 There is a lovely quality to well made, tangible things that also makes them impervious to loss due to hard drive crashes or format obsolescence.
 The books are leather bound, printed on archival photo paper and hand made to last a lifetime.
 They will not fade or discolor.
 One of the greatest things about the new Blade Runner 2049 movie was that people were still holding paper photographs.
+Print will always be forever!

 YOUR PORTFOLIO HAS A LOT OF B&W. Don't you like color?

 I love color, but my favorite images have always been black and white and my portfolio reflects that.
 Images where color alters your emotional response *have* to be in color, images that are more graphic, compositional or abstract tend to read better in black and white because the layer of abstraction draws your eye more toward the shapes and lighting.
 I typically give clients about 60% color unless they have specific preferences.
 I've done weddings entirely in black and white and once entirely in color.
 I photographed a wedding in Rajasthan, India in 2005, all in film, and that was probably 95% color because of the setting and the vibrant colors.
+Similarly, my coverage of Indian weddings in the US is about 80% color.

 WHO ARE YOUR FAVORITE PHOTOGRAPHERS?